Florispro/gettingandcleaningdataproject/README.md

 # 'Getting and Cleaning Data' course project

 This repository contains the files required for the the '[Getting and Cleaning Data](https://class.coursera.org/getdata-032/)' course on Coursera.
-* The tidy dataset is called clean_set.txt, and can be found in the data folder,
+* The tidy dataset is called 'clean_set.txt', and can be found in the data folder,
-* The code book is called <...>
+* The code book is called 'Project code book.txt'
-* The script to generate the tidy dataset is run_analysis.R.
+* The script to generate the tidy dataset is 'run_analysis.R'.
 Please see the instructions below on how to run this.

 ## Background
 The data that we're interested in for this project, comes from a ['wearable computing' experiment](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).